Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Mantis.md

 You can map multiple Spira fields to the same Mantis fields, just like the Incident Type above.

-c) Incident Priority & Severity
+c) Incident Priority and Severity

 The Incident Priority and Severity are optional fields that are linked to Mantis fields by the same name.